Fenwick W. English: Bridging from practice to academic leadership

 To make a mark in the field of education required the credentials of a University Professorship at a minimum.
 Yet almost none of the professors in U.S. academia had ever practiced education or educational administration in a real secondary school district.
 The gap between academia and practical administration was huge (and still is).
 Bridging the gap became a quest for English that would take him to many positions at many academic institutions throughout the U.S. His travels in building this bridge would earn him the nickname "The Gypsy" from friends and family.

-In academia, the yardstick of prestige and success is publications.
-From his vantage point as a secondary school District Administrator, English knew that in order to jump to academia, he would have to out-write and out-publish the most prolific and successful Educational Administration professors in the country.
+In academia, publications are the primary measure of prestige.
+As a secondary school district administrator, English recognized that to transition into academia, he would need to out-write and out-publish the most prolific Educational Administration professors in the country.

 Academic leadership

 Lehigh University in Bethlehem Pennsylvania was looking to expand their standing in the field of Educational Leadership.
 English was hired as a professor of Educational Administration in the Department of Leadership, Instruction and Technology, College of Education, in 1984.

 His academic responsibilities and status grew as he made strategic career shifts throughout the late 1980s and 1990s: